ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the current request with exactly the same parameters.

-In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple tokens in the "Link" header pointing to documentation about the specific hit rate limits using the "urn:ietf:params:acme:documentation" relation.
+In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple link relations in the "Link" header pointing to documentation about the specific hit rate limits using the "help" link relation type.

 ## Errors